astralorchid/DeadOS/README.txt

 good luck

-notice: all screen output is intentional if you encounter any bugs PAST runtime please contact me
+notice: all screen output is intentional if you encounter any bugs during runtime please contact me